Selling blood tests online for over 15 years.

 Many people in the UK do not produce enough Vitamin D, especially in the winter months with fewer daylight hours.
 It is now recommended that you get 10 - 15 minutes of unprotected sun exposure every day to ensure you are producing enough vitamin D. In winter months, if your levels are found to be low, you may wish to take a supplement.

-We will send you your Advanced Fit blood test sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.
+We will send you your Advanced Fitness Blood Test blood sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.

-Your Advanced Fit test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
+Your Advanced Fitness Blood Test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Our medical team will comment on out-of-range blood test results and give you follow-up advice where necessary.
-If you need it, a PDF copy of your Advanced Fit test results can be downloaded for your doctor.
+Our medical team will comment on out-of-range blood results and give you follow-up advice where necessary.
+If you need it, a PDF copy of your Advanced Fitness Blood Test results can be downloaded for your doctor.

-Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Advanced Fit test results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Advanced Fitness Blood Test results.